 Despite bad weather in mountains, I still love the great outdoors.
 I have always been a cyclist - an early memory is crashing my tricycle at 3 years old.
 I live in Wellington and have a small holding in the Tararua ranges where we breed Angus cattle and grow timber trees.

 I have always been fascinated by uncertainty and how we chose to manage it.
 This started at university where I studied natural hazard risk assessment for ‘The Big One’ earthquake in Wellington.
 After this I started working in emergency management, picking up business continuity management whilst working in contingency management over in the UK.
 From here it was a natural progression to pick up business risk management and I have never looked back.
 I now run a private consultancy business providing advice to the NZ energy sector, the forestry sector, central and local government, and small business.
 I have been an active member of RiskNZ for almost a decade, first joining the New Zealand Society for Risk Management in 2007.
 In early 2015, I took on the role of Editor for RiskNZ’s professional newsletter – RiskPost, and have been working ever since to broaden how risk practitioners think about all things ‘risky’.
 Last year I decided to return to University to complete a PhD in disaster risk management.
 The focus of my research is on how risk informs policy and procedure for Local Government natural hazard management.
 I am an avid gardener, paua diver, and tramper and live in Wellington with my wife and two sons.

-Jane has held a number of roles in the UK and in New Zealand that on the surface seem wildly unconnected, but are strongly invested in building enduring relationships; communicating complex matters simply; connecting people and issues; risk based thinking and managing the unplanned.
-Prior experiences have included working in the oil industry; within multi-agency partnerships; political environments; consulting and crisis management.
+I’ve held a number of roles in the UK and in New Zealand that on the surface seem wildly unconnected, but are strongly invested in building enduring relationships; communicating complex matters simply; connecting people and issues; risk based thinking and managing the unplanned - all with the aim of ensuring good decisions are made that consider a wider context.